jnozzi/cocoadev.com/markdown/GettingTheRootVolumeName.md

-I'm using beginSheetForDirectory to obtain a file name that will be passed in an General/AppleScript invocation.
+I'm using beginSheetForDirectory to obtain a file name that will be passed in an AppleScript invocation.
 For volumes OTHER than the root volume, I get something like:

 /Volumes/CK OS X/Capture/Untitled 3